Preview Our 16 Latest Bond Picks

 While trades under $100,000 do not count for a large portion of overall dollar volume traded, in Q3 2020, these trades accounted for 63% and 53% of investment-grade and high-yield corporate bond trades, respectively.
 Volume growth in smaller trade sizes is important if we hope for retail investor execution quality to continue to improve.

-Our takeaway: BondSavvy's recommendations have created a new source of corporate bond trading volumes that can grow significantly.
+Our takeaway: Bondsavvy's recommendations have created a new source of corporate bond trading volumes that can grow significantly.
 This growth will be driven, in part, by retail investors' adoption of individual corporate bonds, an asset class that represents less than 1% of US investor portfolios.
-While corporate bond trade execution has become efficient, as BondSavvy founder Steve Shaw presented to the SEC, we need to address the issues presented below in Case Study 3 so more individual investors gain confidence that they are getting a fair deal when investing in individual corporate bonds.
+While corporate bond trade execution has become efficient, as Bondsavvy founder Steve Shaw presented to the SEC, we need to address the issues presented below in Case Study 3 so more individual investors gain confidence that they are getting a fair deal when investing in individual corporate bonds.

 Figure 3a: Daily Corporate Bond Trades with Face Value of <$100,000